 Introduction

-The rule against inalienability ceases to apply once an instalment of PLP has been paid into a bank account because the payment loses its character as an instalment at that point.
+An instalment (1.1.I.80) is absolutely inalienable until the instalment of PLP has been paid into a bank account.
+At that point, the payment loses its character as an instalment and consequently its inalienability.

 • The result is the saved amount.